 Jackson, a trans model from Tobago, made her way to New York in the 1990s and found solace in the ballroom scene.
-After writing her autobiography, The Transsexual from Tobago in 2014, she joined the Slay modelling agency, starred on Whoopi Goldberg’s reality show Strut before getting the leading role in Pose, where she and her co-stars won a GLAAD Award for outstanding drama series.
+After writing her autobiography, The Transsexual from Tobago in 2014, she joined the Slay modeling agency, starred on Whoopi Goldberg’s reality show Strut before getting the leading role in Pose, where she and her co-stars won a GLAAD Award for outstanding drama series.

 How did you first find out that the Pose cast are the grand marshals of the Pride parade?

 It was through email that they asked me and I thought it was spam or something.
 It turned out to be real.
 First off, I never thought someone like myself could ever turn out to be a grand marshal at a Pride parade in New York City, one of the largest in the world.
-I found it to be too much of an honour to someone like me, being trans, being from the Caribbean, I just thought there were so many other trans people that might have done more for the community.
-It was a really great honour; I was overwhelmed with joy.
+I found it to be too much of an honor to someone like me, being trans, being from the Caribbean, I just thought there were so many other trans people that might have done more for the community.
+It was a really great honor; I was overwhelmed with joy.

-What does the 50th anniversary of Stonewall mean to you?
+What does the 50 th anniversary of Stonewall mean to you?

 How do you feel about how far we still have to go with trans rights in other parts of the world?

 We’re always fighting for our rights, that’s a bitch.
 What does sexuality or gender have to do with it?
 That’s crazy.
-Being the co-grand marshal of Pride, we are not only speaking to the world, but to the LGBT community also, they have to step up and recognise us, too.
+Being the co-grand marshal of Pride, we are not only speaking to the world, but to the LGBT community also, they have to step up and recognize us, too.
 Its not up for debate anymore.
 Its what the world considers an ‘alternative lifestyle’ but we’re just human beings, but as part of society, we have to identify under certain categories.
 Trans people should be afforded the same rights as any other human being.

 How did you find a sense of community in the ball scene in New York?